felinira/magic-wormhole-protocols/file-transfer-protocol.md

 systems, applications should pay attention to the following details:

 - The `size` field of folders, symlinks and other non-regular files must be 0 in the send offer.
-Clients should not deal with this more than strictly necessary, and delegate the actual logic to the tar implementation.
 - Symlinks are preserved by default when sending directories
 - Hardlinks and reflinks may be resolved/duplicated at any point
-- Permissions are not preserved by default (use rsync for that instead), it is up to the receiver whether they want to honor the execute flag.
+- Permissions are not preserved by default (use rsync for that instead).
 - The sender's mtime should be preserved, unless it is zero
 - Extended file attributes (xattrs) are not preserved
-- A second transfer with the same ID may contain more files than before, but also less.
 - Files may have been modified between transfers.
 Checking the modification time is necessary, but not sufficient.
-- To avoid file system hacking: file paths – both in the send offer as well as in the actual tar file – must be relative (i.e. don't start with `/`) and normalized (i.e. not contain `..` elements).
-The receiver must always check this.
+- To avoid file system hacking: The receiver must check for malicious file paths and invalid/unsupported character sequences.
 Symlinks *must not* be followed.

 ### When to resume